andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 ### Twin transition
 The connection between sustainability and IT can be described as a kind of twin transition.
 Henrik Skaug Sætra, a researcher at the University of Oslo, is working to explore the connection between digital development and green development (Sætra 2023).
 According to Sætra, we are "in the middle of two different but simultaneous transitions: The digital transition and the green transition".
 The green transition describes the process of trying to combat environmental issues on a global scale.
 The digital transition refers to the development that is pulling our society in an increasingly digital direction.

-The idea that digitalization can help us solve our sustainability challenges in a simultaneous and dual transition is gaining traction both in the EU and internationally.
+The idea that digital development can help us solve our sustainability challenges in a simultaneous and dual transition is gaining traction both in the EU and internationally.
 "Twin transition" is thought to have the potential to create positive synergies between digital and green development.
 For example, a district heating plant can retrieve automatic forecasts for weather, energy prices and heat consumption and can, through digital control, optimize the operation of production so that district heating can be produced in the most efficient way (Danish District Heating 2023).

 The big challenge with the "twin transition" is that all digital development also has a negative climate footprint from the hardware and energy used.
 So in digital projects with a positive sustainability aim, the positive impact of the project must be significantly greater than the negative effects of the technology used.
 In the case of the district heating plant, the optimization gains must be significantly greater than the derived negative environmental effects of the new digital control system.
 In addition, it is also important to take into account the rebound effect and make it likely that increased efficiency will not ultimately lead to even higher consumption.

 ### Digitainability
-While "twin transition" focuses on exploring the connection between green and digital development, the concept of "digitainability" goes further by presenting the idea that we can combine the development of sustainability and digitalization in practice and, in this way, contribute to a more sustainable future.
+While "twin transition" focuses on exploring the connection between green and digital development, the concept of "digitainability" goes further by presenting the idea that we can combine the development of sustainability and digital development in practice and, in this way, contribute to a more sustainable future.

-The term digitainability is a contraction of the words digitalization and sustainability.
+The term digitainability is a contraction of the words digital development and sustainability.
 The concept was developed by Shivam Gupta et al. in order to support the UN 's Sustainable Development Goals with digital tools (Gupta et al. 2020).
 The concept of digitainability combines digital innovation and sustainability principles as a tool to create technological solutions that not only promote economic growth, but also protect the environment and support social responsibility.

 Gupta is also a climate optimist, arguing, among other things, that the "cross-fertilization" of digital and sustainability strategies can revolutionize the way we develop and use technology.
-He has presented a simple tool called DSM (Digitalization-Sustainability Matrix) that can be used by interdisciplinary groups to explore the digitainability potential of different development scenarios (Gupta et al. 2020).
+He has presented a simple tool called DSM (digital development-Sustainability Matrix) that can be used by interdisciplinary groups to explore the digitainability potential of different development scenarios (Gupta et al. 2020).

 ## Summary: What can you take away from this chapter?
 We've reached the end of the first chapter and you can breathe a sigh of relief.
 You've been introduced to the broad outlines of sustainable development and hopefully learned some new concepts and refreshed some others.